Pedestrian Accident Attorney

 Injured in a Pedestrian Accident?
 Contact Us for a Free Consultation

-The injury attorneys at the Law Office of Michael H. Joseph, PLLC have been protecting New York City and White Plains, NY, area pedestrians who have been hit by cars and other motor vehicles for over two decades.
+The New York City pedestrian injury attorneys at the Law Office of Michael H. Joseph, PLLC have been protecting New York City and White Plains, NY, area pedestrians who have been hit by cars and other motor vehicles for over two decades.
 If the driver of the vehicle was negligent, they can and should be held accountable for their actions, whether you suffered minor or serious injuries.

-Mr. Joseph and his team can review the facts of your pedestrian accident case and help you file a pedestrian accident lawsuit.
-We have helped many pedestrian accident clients receive significant financial verdicts and settlements that helped them pay for medical bills and other expenses.
+Mr. Joseph and his team can review the facts of your pedestrian accident case and help you file a pedestrian accident lawsuit in New York City or Westchester.
+Our experienced New York pedestrian accident lawyers have helped many pedestrian accident clients receive significant financial verdicts and settlements that helped them pay for medical bills and other expenses.
 Requesting a free consultation using our online form or by calling us is the first step.
 Let us focus on your case so you can focus on healing from your pedestrian accident.

 Read What Our Satisfied Clients Have to Say